MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/enums/kasclient.kasformresultvisibility.md

 ###  <a name="all"></a>Alle

-**Alle**: 0 =
+**All**: = 0

-Formular-Zusammenfassung ist für alle Benutzer in der Unterhaltung sichtbar
+Die formularzusammenfassung ist für alle Personen in der Unterhaltung sichtbar.

 ___